Why Yadkin Path?

 What do we have to offer?

 Child-centered curriculum: The phrase "child-centered" is trending right now, but what does it actually mean?
-Maria Montessori recognized the benefits of following the child long before child-led became a buzzword.
+Maria Montessori recognized the benefits of following the child long before "child-led" became a buzzword.
 At Yadkin Path it means that every item in the classroom serves a purpose for the child, is chosen to honor individual interests, and is supported by developmental research.
-It means our teachers carefully observe and know your child, tailoring new opportunities, materials, and activities according to readiness and interest.
-Children are encouraged to recognize when they are tired or hungry, and respond to those internal cues.
+It means our teachers carefully observe and know your child, tailoring new opportunities, materials, and lessons according to readiness and interest.
+Children are encouraged to recognize when they are tired, hungry, or need to go to the restroom and independently respond to those internal cues.

 Space: Our spacious classrooms have almost double the square footage per child that other daycares offer and we are the only facility in the county with meadows and wooded acreage for outdoor play.